okuye/StatFile/README.md

    b. how to run the application - this should be a single command

 # Assumptions and Limitations
+This program assumes at least maven 2 is installed <br>
 I could not get hold of a dataset that had a TEAM_SIDE element (question 3), making the output look like :<br>
 <TEAM_NAME><SUM_OF_STATISTIC_VALUES>

 ### Note
 I could not get hold of xml data so I converted the following into xml.<br>